2Taps/RestpayBridge/README.md

     - run C:\2Taps\RestpayBrige\install.cmd
         - The last step of this command is to install main.js as a window service
         - It will prompt you to give some permissions, click yes until no more windows apear asking permissions

+Auto Updater

+    IMPORTANT:
+        When you are ready to deploy the update
+        You must update package.json with new version otherwise the auto updater will do nothing

+    There are two methods that the app is updated
+        1 - When the file main.js is started
+        2 - When you publish any message to the AWS IOT Topic: restpay-{$env}-{$software_id}-pc-update
+            IMPORTANT: the auto update relies on package.json version attribute and it takes some minutes for git to update the file after commit
+            Better to wait like 10 minutes

+    CAREFULL:
+        The auto updater will stop the app and may lose incoming/processing messages Better to release the updates at morning start Take extra care with the update method 2 above